nopepper/everywhere/README.md

 ![Demo GIF](./docs/demo.gif)

-## Why this exists

-AI has gotten pretty good at understanding text.
-That's great.
-Agents and RAG pipelines are bulky, slow and complex.
-That's not so great. **Everywhere** is a simple terminal app that uses fast, on-device methods to index and let you search your entire filesystem in real time.

-The project takes inspiration from [Everything](https://www.voidtools.com/support/everything/), the ultra-efficient filename search engine for Windows.
-While not quite as _blazingly fast_, Everywhere strives to be lightweight, effective and self-explanatory to use.
+**Everywhere** builds an index of your filesystem and lets you search it in real time.

 ## Disclaimer

-**Everywhere** is in the very early stages of development.
+This project is in the very early stages of development.
 It is not yet suitable for serious use.
 Expect bugs, performance issues, and breaking changes.

 ## Getting Started